Angela-Sin/Dragon-Ballz-Z-Quiz/README.md

 ## User Interface - In-Game UI

-- **As user I want this website to be responsive to my device.
+- **As user I want this website to be responsive to different devices.
 - **As user I want to check my scores.
 - **As user I want to know if I selected the correct option.
 - **As user I want to easily navigate on this website.
-- **As user I want to leave feedback and send a message or ask the question.
+- **As user I want to leave feedback and send a message or ask questions.
-- **As user
+- **As user I want to understand the purpose of the site quickly to see if I want to play.
-- **As user
+- **As user I want to easily replay the quiz so I can try to get a better score.
-- **As user
+- **As user I want to get an alert if I've forgotten to answer a question so I don't miss an opportunity to increase my score.